 Reproduced with thanks to Sharon Leighton Consultancy.

-Top 10 Japanese Pharmaceutical Company
+Top 20 Global Pharmaceutical Company